 Secure Mobility and Attestation

-Funded by the U.S. Air Force Research Laboratory, SecMP is a software suite of advanced security measures, aiming to support classified operations (voice, audio, video, multimedia) using commercial Android-based mobile smartphones and tablets.
+Funded by the U.S. Air Force Research Laboratory, SecMP and DomCrypt present a software library suite of advanced security measures to protect classified operations (voice, audio, video, multimedia).
+Using Domcrypt, developers can protect sensitive and private user data with secure containers on Android-based mobile endpoints.

 Please refer to information available on the NSA's website regarding its Commerical Solutions for Classified Program (CSfC).